bengl/maudite/README.md

 these will be sent to the stream.
 This means you can do any kind of conditional logic you want to determine what to render.

-As a shortcut, you can simply put a property name (as a string)_ for the contex object, rather than a function accessing it.
+As a shortcut, you can simply put a property name (as a string that's parsed with [`deep-access`](https://www.npmjs.com/package/deep-access)) for the context object, rather than a function accessing it.

 ```js
 const m = require('maudite')